 MWA develops and maintain a comprehensive set of student discipline policies.
 These policies are printed and distributed as part of the school’s student handbook.
 This handbook is available in English and Spanish and clearly describes the school’s expectations regarding attendance, mutual respect, work habits, safety, fighting, violence and substance use, as well as MWA’s policies regarding the grounds for suspension or expulsion.
 Each student and his or her parent or guardian is required to verify that they have reviewed and understand the policies prior to enrollment.
 MWA’s Board, staff and school community reviews our comportment policy each year.

 MWA has increased its use of restorative justice practices to replace suspensions.
 The aim is to help students identify and understand some of the motivations behind their choices.
 Restorative circles and conferences are aimed at addressing communication issues, personal injuries, and social emotional development.
-MWA mixes a combination of traditional disipline practices and increasing restorative justice practices.
+MWA mixes a combination of traditional discipline practices and increasing restorative justice practices.

 B. Suspension and Expulsion Policy and Procedures